demonico85/cleaving/docs/source/pairBG.md

 ```

-The Broughton and Gilmer modification to Lennard-Jones potential [REF] is given by
+The Broughton and Gilmer modification to Lennard-Jones potential {footcite:t}`Broughton1983` is given by:

 $$
 	U(r_{ln}) =